Home

 • Combine the bread and cooked vegetables in a large mixing bowl

-• Add the herbs, craisins, pecans and seasonings
+• Add the sage, herbs, craisins, pecans and seasonings

 • Toss gently until all ingredients are well mixed